acorn-technology/react-and-rn-intro/tutorial/redux/README.md

         title: 'Buy bananas'
     }

-Let's change the dispatch-call to return an object:
+Let's change the dispatch call to return an object instead:

     store.dispatch({
         type: ADD_TODO,
         title: 'Buy bananas'
     });

-Okay, look again in the console and you will see that we now receive the full object with the payload as well.
+Okay, look in the console again and you will see that we now receive the full object with the payload as well.
 Great!

 We will need to add more functions to the store in just a little bit, but let's define the last concept of the Redux pattern - the *reducer*.